tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-28-one-page-strategy.md

 ## Enter One Page Designs

-I found this video all about "one page designs" and it's just *delightful*!
+I found this video from [Stone Librande](https://twitter.com/stonelibrande) all about "one page designs" and it's just *delightful*!
 It's about game design - but really I think all the concepts are about so much more.
 It's about how to communciate about *complex systems*

 [![Foo](/images/one-page-design-video.png)](https://www.gdcvault.com/play/1012356/One-Page)